yimuchen/yimuchen.github.io/_posts/2018-03-21-Annihilation.md

 > [Annihilation (2018)] is tightrope-walking the fine line between open-ended, mind-expanding mystery and lethargic, pretentious twaddle.

 I would definitely say that for many, it would get stuck in the land of boring, pretentious rambling.
+If the initial hook doesn't make it, then the movie would definitely feel like a flop.
 But I for one am definitely glad that I had the chance to experience it, and greatly appreciate the risks the director took in making this movie what it is.
 Whether this experience is a positive or negative one, it might not matter as much as I had thought.